At a glance:

 - Vocational Workshop Center

-Quality of life issues have also been taken into consideration.
-The Village features large parks and lounge areas for the residents to enjoy as well as plenty of grassy areas adjoining the living quarters.
+Taking into consideration quality of life issues, the village features large parks and lounge areas for the residents to enjoy as well as plenty of grassy areas adjoining the living quarters.

 At full capacity, the Village will also provide much-needed outpatient services to the 12,000 children and young adults living in the surroundings areas who, until now, had to wait several months for therapy sessions in the existing local medical center or travel up to four hours to medical centers in the Tel Aviv area.
 ALEH Negev also provides jobs to hundreds of area residents in a variety of fields, including education, rehabilitation, maintenance, administration, medicine, supportive care and more.